bomquote/modality/README.rst

 About
 -----

-**Alpha concept development.
+**Pre-Alpha concept development.
 Not currently usable.**

-Modality is a framework which supports hardware product specification, analysis, design, verification, and validation in the new product development process, as viewed from a systems engineering perspective.
+Modality is a framework which supports Model Based Testing (MBT) for hardware products.

+It's goal is to be useful to guide specification, analysis, design, verification, and validation testing in the new product development process, as viewed from a systems engineering perspective.

+Particularly, it should be useful to develop a quick, accurate understanding of how a design change will impact the requirements of other aspects of the product as a system.

-It integrates concepts from `MBSE (Model Based Systems Engineering) <https://en.wikipedia.org/wiki/Model-based_systems_engineering>`_ and OOSEM
-(Object-Oriented Systems Engineering Method) along with `Sys.ML (Systems Modeling Language) <https://sysml.org/sysml-faq/>`_ to enable describing simple to complex systems that may include hardware, software, data, personnel, procedures, and facilities.
+It integrates concepts from `MBSE (Model Based Systems Engineering) <https://mbseworks.com/mbse-overview/>`_ and `Sys.ML (Systems Modeling Language) <https://sysml.org/sysml-faq/>`_ to enable describing simple to complex systems that may include hardware, software, data, personnel, procedures, and facilities.

-Ultimately, it's core use case is to assist in building test suites used for product design verification, validation, unit, and system testing.
+Practically, it's core use case is to first use SysML to build models which are then used to build test suites for product design verification, validation, unit, and system testing.

 Development of Modality is sponsored by `BOM Quote Manufacturing <https://www.bomquote.com>`_.